Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for

 Children: It is Never too Late or too Early

 Children can start to learn the violin as young as 3 – 4 years old.
-Shinichi Suzuki, widely known for his teaching method, believed that this is the time when they are very receptive in learning.
+Shinichi Suzuki, widely known for his teaching method, believed that this is the time when they are very receptive to learning.
 The most effective way of learning at this stage is through listening, imitating, and repeating (exactly how they learned to speak!).
 Experienced teachers who are used to teaching young children know that the conventional method of learning through reading and writing does not necessarily work well for pre-school children.
 Hence, some parents might have the misconception that their children are too young to begin music lessons.

 If you are a parent of a child currently taking music lessons, bear in mind that this is a long-term commitment.
 Your child is not going to show impressive progress week in, week out.
 There will be ups and downs, and the child will need to learn to persevere through the tougher times.
 Parents will need to be supportive, patient, and strict at the same time.
 To quit learning when faced with difficulties is not a good idea, we should instead use these opportunities to build stronger character in the child.
 Besides that, all of the years spent in music education will yield its benefits as the child grows up.